Kingill/ckpool/README.md

 - [Resources](#resources)

 ## Overview
 **CKPool** is a high-performance Bitcoin mining pool server designed for solo or small-scale mining.
 When paired with a **Bitcoin Core node**, it relays block templates to your miner (e.g., Bitaxe), targeting the network difficulty (~119T).
-Your Bitaxe’s best share (e.g., 330M) must reach this difficulty to solve a block, offering a ~3.125 BTC + fees reward (~$325,000 at $100,000/BTC).
+Your Bitaxe’s best share (e.g., 330M) must reach this difficulty to solve a block.

 This guide assumes you’re solo mining with a Bitaxe (1.14 TH/s) and a synced Bitcoin node.